 I now work with women leaders to also give them the courage to become their own guides and tap into their own “slow power.”
 Through my Whole Life Leadership Program, you learn to stop conforming to others and start connecting deeply to yourself, to stop racing and start sourcing strength from a slower pace, to say “no” and shift from pleasing others to honoring yourself.
 To step outside the confines of the invisible fences of others expectations we can all live in, and discover your greatest joy and power there.
 The results my clients have seen, from increased joy and productivity to promotions and raises, have been undeniable.

 A few more things about me

 I was once a middle school science teacher and now geek out about the science of everything (especially sleep, the mind-body-spirit connection and efficient healthy meal making).
 I have run five marathons but now enjoy hiking and walking just as much.
-I have a seven year old daughter named India who teaches me about presence, joy, and slow power every day.
+I have a ten year old daughter named India who teaches me about presence, joy, and slow power every day.

 When I spend time with my unconventional family or look into the grateful faces of the clients I now get to serve, I know in my bones that all my leaps have lead me to exactly where I’m supposed to be.